ln-komandur/IP-Cameras/README.md

 ### Connect to wifi
 1. Provide wifi credentials of the 5GHz band SSID
-2. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for 'ipcameras' user.
+2. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for `ipcamera` user.
     1. Using `hostname`
         1.  makes it flexible to connect the linux box to the router either via wifi or RJ45.
         2.  helps the cameras find and connect to the desktop ftp box, even if the router allocates a different ip address to it

 ### Provide FTPs details
 1. Enable the ftps soft switch
-2. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips`
+2. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips` or `/Videos`
 3. Save ftp details and test them for a successful connection

 ### Configure recording